sorenabedi/omnet-osx-setup/README.md

 The installer automatically downloads the official OMNeT++ 6.2.0 release for macOS ARM64:

 - **Automatic Download**: The script downloads `omnetpp-6.2.0-macos-aarch64.tgz` from GitHub releases
+- **Enhanced Download**: Uses aria2c for faster downloads with 16 parallel connections (falls back to curl if aria2c not available)
 - **Local Installation**: If you already have the source archive, place it in the same directory as the script
 - **Manual Download**: You can manually download from [OMNeT++ Releases](https://github.com/omnetpp/omnetpp/releases)